joomla/Manual/docs/general-concepts/forms-fields/form-fields/number.md

 Implemented by: libraries/src/Form/Field/NumberField.php

 ## Example XML parameter definition
-This will create a number box allowing the user to choose values between 0 and 10 and change current value by 1 each time user click up/down field button.
+This will create a number box allowing the user to choose values between 0 and 10, and with up/down field buttons allowing the value to be changed by a step value of 1.

 ```xml
 <field